GTkernel/colibri-suite/testbed/README.md

 In this paper, we used four MEC-native applications for system evaluations:

 - **Object detection by Tensorflow Serving**
+The detailed installation method is under the directory `./k8s` in [this repo](https://github.com/GTkernel/object-detector-tf-serve/).
+Be awared of the server-side and client-side docker images, application configuration file, and K8s config file, those are all necessary when you run this workload in K8s environment.
+The input data used in the paper is this [advertisement video](https://www.youtube.com/watch?v=7_mR0WXNhsA) on Youtube, about 1.5 minutes length.

 - **FleXR**
+The official repo of FleXR is at [here](https://github.com/gt-flexr/FleXR).
+In this repo, we cover deploying configurations on K8s, detailed as decription under `./flexr`.

 - **ROS: Robotic OS**
 Installation details are in [this repo](https://github.com/GTkernel/ros).